giodp2408/bigdata2020UTM/Unit1.md

 The data analysis is responsible for examining a set of data in order to obtain conclusions to make decisions, or simply expand knowledge on various topics.

+### Explain the impact of data analysis in organizations.

+Many industries use data analysis to draw conclusions and decide actions to implement.
+Its impact is shown in these three areas:
+* **Marketing:** To predict consumer behavior.
+* **Human Resources:** To maintain a good working environment and qualify potential employees.
+* **Academics:** To select new students and to measure student performance.

+### Explain the different types of data analysis.
+* **Descriptive analysis:** Shows summary numerical data.
+* **Inferential analysis:** Find different conclusions from the same data but different samples.
+* **Diagnostic analysis:** Find the cause of an event found in the statistical analysis.
+* **Predictive analysis:** Shows what can happen with previously used data.
+* **Prescriptive analysis:** Combines all the previous analyzes to determine what action to take on a situation.